In my career, I've learned a lot about setting and keeping goals. I am also interested in psychology, feng shui, and spirituality.

 A Quick Retreat

 Not everyone can take a day or two alone in their home or even just alone.
-You can still take a quick retreat.
-Carve out some time that it just for you.
-Two hours, one hour, a half an hour.
+You can still make a quick retreat.
+Carve out some time that is just for you.
+Two hours, one hour, half an hour.
 Whatever you feel that you can spare and be spared by everyone else.
 If you have to, let whoever depends on you know that you are going on a mini-retreat and you will get back to them when you are done.

 Leave Your Ego Out Of It

 Going on a personal retreat is not ego-driven, it is soul-driven.
 Taking a retail therapy trip or hitting the local pub or ice cream stand is not a personal retreat.
 If the excursion makes you feel guilty or causes problems later, then you are defeating the purpose.
 The idea is to take some time out for yourself and let your mind, body, and soul rejuvenate.